syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet11 | OrderList_Indent_Level_1 }}

-8.Create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+8. Create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.

+{% capture codesnippet12 %}

 {% tabs %}